DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 <p> If your application is unsuccessful this time and you apply again, the 2 sections of your personal statement will be merged.
 When this happens, you will be asked to review your statement before applying again.</p>

 </div>

+### Get help with your personal statement

+You can get help with your personal statement from our [teacher training advisers](/teacher-training-advisers).
+They have years of teaching experience and can give you free, one-to-one support.

 ## Choose your references